PKBeam/Warframe-Game-File-Docs/README.md

 # Warframe Cache Documentation

-Warframe's game files are located in this directory.
+Warframe's game files are located in the directory `...SteamLibrary/steamapps/common/Warframe/Cache.Windows/`
-> (Steam Directory) ...
-Warframe/Cache.Windows/

 Each archive comes with two files: a `.cache` file containing the data and a `.toc` that provides a table of contents for the former - letting us know where to find all the individual files in the cache.